rich-ramsey/knot_dmc/readme.md

 **wrangle.Rmd**.
 This file wrangles the data, makes summary plots and writes out data for subsequent analyses.

+**sim_data.Rmd**.
+This file takes fitted regression models from the manifest analysis and uses them to simulate RT and accuracy data that has similar properties to the real data.

 - There is one renv.lock file

 **renv.lock**. renv() produces a plain text file that records all package versions.